d2s/Documentation/docs/Logging.md

 **Issue about logging:** if only a few and small files (in size) is transferred it is most likely thats logs shows 0 only.
 The rsync command is executed by a [Process](https://developer.apple.com/reference/foundation/process) object.
 There are methods to monitor when executed task terminates and when the task ouputs data (to console).
 The logging in RsyncOSX is triggered by a `process termination` notification (see [processCmd.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/processCmd.swift)).
 Normally all output data is monitored before `process termination` is observed.
 Sometimes, when transferring a few and small files,  a `process termination` is observed before output data is monitored.
 Hence no data to log.

+This issue is partly solved in the lates rc-candidate.

 ![Schedule](screenshots/master/logging/log1.png)

 ### Server